-He is a former Trustee and Vice President of the Chesterfield Public Education Foundation, Inc. serving as a member of the marketing and program committees.
-Jones currently serves on the board of the Richmond Public Schools Education Foundation as a member of the fund development committee and is past chairman of the Board of Directors of The Richmond Forum and a current trustee of the Chesapeake Bay Foundation.
+Otis is a former trustee and vice president of the Chesterfield Public Education Foundation, Inc., and the Richmond Public Schools Education Foundation.
+He is past chair of the Board of Directors of The Richmond Forum, and current trustee and vice-chair of the Chesapeake Bay Foundation (CBF).

 Raised in Weems, Virginia, Otis and his family own a home in Irvington and reside in Chesterfield, Virginia.